 Office 365 Inventory Data

-Office 365 is using new update channels and update mechanism.
+Office 365 is using new update channels and update mechanisms.
 Tracking versions and update channels is an important task.
-The good news is that it’s easy to do using SCCM 1606 but the data needs to be interpreted as it’s not straight forward (mostly for update channel).
+The good news is that it’s easy to do using SCCM 1606 but the data needs to be interpreted as it’s not straightforward (mostly for the update channel).

-Here’s the complete definition of the update channel and their meaning :
+Here’s the complete definition of the update channel and its meaning :

 |Insider Preview / Monthly (Targeted)||http://officecdn.microsoft.com/pr/64256afe-f5d9-4f86-8936-8840a6a4f5be|

 Here’s the definition of other information gathered by the new hardware class.
-We haven’t found definition for all fields, unfortunately Technet documentation is not completed.
+We haven’t found definitions for all fields, unfortunately, Technet documentation is not completed.
 If you have any information on your environment, feel free to share it using the comment section.

 |InstallationPath||C:\Program Files (x86)\Microsoft Office|

 |ClientCulture (Language)||en-us / fr-fr|

 - Right-Click your Default Client Setting, select Properties